 Where have you BEEN, my darling young one?

-And then it´s just like the singer is both exhausted and desperate at the same time, falling to the floor after the challenging reconnaissance he´s been through, catching his breath to tell the story of where he has been as a scout in dangerous fields, and then he is in the same way eager to explain.
+And then it´s just like the singer is both exhausted and desperate at the same time, falling to the floor after the challenging journey he´s been through, catching his breath to tell the story of where he has been as a scout in dangerous fields, and then he is in the same way eager to explain.
 It´s like he has little time, and that it´s important to bring all the details, before it´s too late.
 It´s like he just gives you the highlights of where he´ve been.
 It´s like each line is just an overview, the start of a story that he hasn´t time to embroider.

 I’ve stumbled on the side of twelve misty mountains